WANdisco/wandisco-documentation/docs/quickstarts/testing/test_hdp_sandbox.md

 To generate 10GB of data inside a replicated path, run:

-`docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar teragen 100000000 /path/to/replication_rule`
+`docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar teragen 100000000 /path/to/replication_rule/teragen_output`

+The `teragen_output` directory should not be created prior to running this command otherwise it will fail.

-Check the storage on your target zone for the generated files in the replicated directory.
+Once complete, check the storage on your target zone for the generated files in the `teragen_output` directory.
 You will see a `_SUCCESS` file alongside the generated files once it is complete.

 [//]: <Blocked by DAP-343>

-[//]: <### TeraSort>
+### TeraSort

-[//]: <Use the `terasort` option to sort (i.e. organise) the generated data in to a replicated path:>
+Use the `terasort` option to sort (i.e. organize) the generated data in to a replicated path:

-[//]: <`docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar terasort input-path replicated-path`>
+`docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar terasort <input-path> <output-path>`

-[//]: <_Example_>
+_Example_

-[//]: <To sort the data from the staging directory in to a replicated path, run:>
+To sort the data from the staging directory in to a replicated path, run:

-[//]: <`docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar terasort /staging_dir /path/to/replication_rule`>
+`docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar terasort /path/to/replication_rule/teragen_output /path/to/replication_rule/terasort_output`

+The `terasort_output` directory should not be created prior to running this command otherwise it will fail.

-[//]: <Check the storage on your target zone for the generated files in the replicated directory.>
+Check the storage on your target zone for the generated files in the `terasort_output` directory.
+You will see a `_SUCCESS` file alongside the generated files once it is complete.

-[//]: <### TeraValidate (optional)>
+### TeraValidate (optional)

-[//]: <Use the `teravalidate` option to test that the data in the replicated path is now globally sorted:>
+Use the `teravalidate` option to test that the data in the replicated path is now globally sorted:

-[//]: <`docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar teravalidate replicated-path teravalidate-output-path`>
+`docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar teravalidate <input-path> <output-path>`

-[//]: <If everything is correctly sorted, the `teravalidate-output-path` should be empty (it will only contain files when keys are out of order).>

-[//]: <_Example_>
+_Example_

-[//]: <`docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar teravalidate /path/to/replication_rule /teravalidate_output`>
+`docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar teravalidate /path/to/replication_rule/terasort_output /path/to/replication_rule/teravalidate-output`

+If everything is correctly sorted, the `teravalidate-output` directory should contain a `_SUCCESS` file and another file containing a checksum value.
+Compare this value on both the source and target storages if you wish to fully validate the operation.

 ## References